Bhumika96/MELD-ADAPT/README.md

 Setting the setup script for MELD
 ----------------------------------

 In case the user wants to fix the amount of data to trust throughout the simulations. ```setup_meld.py``` is a python script which creates the platform for the simulation using MELD.
-The following should be made to fix the amount of hydrophobe contacts as follows:
+The following should be made to fix the amount of hydrophobe contacts as shown in the code snippet. *Note we no longer need to define prior_hydrophobic, sampler_hydrophobic, param_hydrophobic.*

 ```
 #fixed restraints based on hydrophobic contacts